Tao-11-chen/-rencontre-.github.io/_posts/2021-11-8-SVM-together-with-HOG-feature-extraction-algorithm-ONE.md

 tags: [AI]
 toc:  true
 ---
-Welcome to my first blog!This is an introduction to **support vector machines** and **HOG**.
+# This is an introduction to support vector machines and HOG.
 {: .message }

-it's my first time learning about machine learning or AI,SVM is simple in theory compared with modern AI methods like CNN,i do think it's a great method.
+it's my first time learning about machine learning,SVM is simple in theory compared with modern AI methods like CNN but is well performanced.
 ## Disadvantages and advantages of SVM

 ### 1.advantages: